0ad/0ad/binaries/system/readme.txt

 -hashtest-full=X    whether to enable computation of full hashes in replaymode (default true).
 Can be disabled to improve performance.
 -hashtest-quick=X   whether to enable computation of quick hashes in replaymode (default false).
 Can be enabled for debugging purposes.

-Windows-specific:
--wQpcTscSafe        allow timing via QueryPerformanceCounter despite the fact
-                    that it's using TSC and it may be unsafe. has no effect if a better timer (i.e. the HPET) is available. should only be specified if:
-                    - you are sure your system does not engage in thermal throttling (including STPCLK) OR
-                    - an "RDTSC patch" is installed this flag is also useful if all other alternatives are worse than a potentially risky or slightly broken TSC-based QPC.

--wNoMahaf           prevent any physical memory mapping or direct port I/O.
-                    this disables all ACPI-related code and thus some of the timer backends. specify this if problems are observed with one of the abovementioned subsystems.

 Archive builder:
 -archivebuild=PATH            system PATH of the base directory containing mod data to be archived/precached
                                 specify all mods it depends on with -mod=NAME